Online Learning, Instructional Design, Learning Theory

 Allen, M. (2012).
 Leaving Addie for Sam: An agile model for developing the best learning experiences.
 Association for Talent Development.

 The ADDIE model originated out of a military training need.
 Times have changed, and a new paradigm for learning needs to be explored.
 It’s time to move away from the sequential, one-size-fits-all mentality.
 Students want to track their own progress and accreditors want to see performance.
-Success can be measured by getting people to do the right thing at the right time.
+Success can be measured by getting people to do the right thing at the right time so they can have time to do their hobbies in the spare time such as playing casino games in the olympic kingsway casinos online.
 This book explores how to make it happen.

 Ascough, R. S. (2002).
 “Designing for Online Distance Education: Putting Pedagogy Before Technology.”
 Teaching Theology & Religion 5(1): 17.

 Theological schools are increasingly exploring online distance education as a mode of course delivery.
 Yet while online course delivery has the potential for effective, deep learning it can also have a number of pitfalls.
 This article introduces online distance education and examines in detail the pedagogical possibilities for online learning by providing a number of examples drawn from online courses.
 While championing the use of online course delivery for theological schools, it also sounds a note of caution by advocating that the use of technology should be driven by sound pedagogical principles.
 Putting pedagogy before technology will insure quality education no matter what the content or mode of delivery.
+If you are interested in how to write about computer games as a professional reviewer, you can check this out at sites like https://gameluster.com/how-to-write-about-computer-games-as-a-professional-reviewer/.
 [ABSTRACT FROM AUTHOR]

 Copyright of Teaching Theology & Religion is the property of Wiley-Blackwell and its content may not be copied or emailed to multiple sites or posted to a listserv without the copyright holder’s express written permission.
 However, users may print, download, or email articles for individual use.
 This abstract may be abridged.
 No warranty is given about the accuracy of the copy.
 Users should refer to the original published version of the material for the full abstract.
 (Copyright applies to all Abstracts.)